-To uncover the expert insights into K-12 school projects you’ll find below, we talked to Principal Geotechnical Engineer Julio Vela and Associate Geotechnical Engineer Morgan McArthur and collected their advice for today’s blog post.
-If you have additional questions don’t hesitate to contact Morgan or Julio directly through their individual bio pages.
+To uncover the expert insights into K-12 school projects you’ll find below, we talked to Associate Geotechnical Engineer Morgan McArthur and collected his advice for today’s blog post.
+If you have additional questions don’t hesitate to contact Morgan directly through his bio page.

 Our geotechnical engineers and environmental scientists regularly work on K-12 school projects, including developing new sites, replacing existing schools and rehabilitating historic buildings.
 These projects are critically important to our communities, and they often bring specific challenges for the engineers, contractors and owners involved.

 How will the conditions below the surface affect a K-12 project?
 It’s hard to plan for what you cannot see; and there are many geotechnical and environmental considerations that can affect K-12 facility designs and budgets.
 Identifying these considerations early on, during planning and cost-estimating, can help prevent cost overruns.
 An early discussion with a geotechnical engineer and environmental consultant during bond planning can help identify some of these considerations and be used to develop realistic project cost-estimate.

 Our team has worked on dozens of K-12 projects, ranging from small pavement rehabilitation projects to large multi-story facility construction projects.
 This experience gives us an in-depth understanding of some of the geotechnical and environmental considerations that can help manage risk and budget.
 Below are some key subsurface considerations common to K-12 projects.
 These five suggestions can help you manage risk and cost when incorporated into planning efforts.

 1. Special occupancy structures require special seismic considerations